matf-pp/2023_Pesak/README.md

 * Observe lava solidification
 * Enjoy the scenery
 * Save the scenery as a png file to share with friends
-* Load that same (or any other) image back into Pesak
+* Drag that same (or any other) image back into Pesak

 ## Controls
 - LMB  -  paint